KatherineMcConnell/mod_1_lesson_cfus/objects_instances_classes.md

   * What happens when a new instance is created?

     When a new instance is created it is "instantiated".
 It runs through the initialize method in the class file to be created with persisting attributes that the class has/is. ie the states.
 Initialize is only run once in an objects lifetime.
+Def initialize is also referred to as the constructor method.
+In other languages initialize though is a different keyword ex: init.

 #### Attributes & Methods